 While they’re a bit pricier than taking your dog to a class, they’re worth checking out!
 Dog owners love the flexibility of having someone come to their home and help them out.
 It’s especially beneficial to those with aggressive dogs or other training problems.

 Remember, you choose how long the program lasts, so factor that into the price.

-Since you’re not locked into a specific curriculum, your dog may not even need a full 6-8 weeks like they would with training classes.
+Since you’re not locked into a specific curriculum, your dogs may not even need a full 6-8 weeks like they would with group training classes.

 Let’s look at how to find home dog training options, shall we?

 Where to Find Programs for Training Your Dog at Home